nomaed/dts-builder/README.md

 If you are using dts-builder and find bugs, I'd be happy to fix them.
 If you want to improve, please create pull requests or fork and hack away :)

+### Rollup

+If you are using Rollup to bundle your code, consider using https://github.com/Swatinem/rollup-plugin-dts plugin, it looks quite promising.

 ## Synopsis

 <!--At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)-->